 Billie might also make use of my mini consultation service, at £50 per hour, to get a second opinion on the cover and back cover copy, or talk about pricing, or her reviews and how she should respond to them, or discuss the new series she’s working on.
 Whatever she likes, it’s her consultation.

-Editing for Billie for the first book comes to £810, and she’ll spend £660 or thereabouts per future title, plus however many £50 mini consultation sessions she wants.
+The cost of editing for Billie for the first book comes to £810, and she’ll spend £660 or thereabouts per future title, plus however many £50 mini consultation sessions she wants.

 Chris – non-fiction, traditional/self-publishing, experienced writer